khushn/CarND-PID-Control-Project/reflections.md

 142.015(141.39; best_p= 16.0899, 0, 0.000300551 (Just P)

-#### Steering drift
-By setting the steering value to 0 radians and taking around 20 readings.
-It is observed that the steering drift is .44 degrees.

 #### twiddle
 We use the twiddle python code done in the previous exercise to get the values of parameters.